Adela Ben-Yakar: Early life and education

-Research and career
+Research and Career

 In 2005, Ben-Yakar moved to the University of Texas at Austin, where she was made a professor in 2016.
 She works in optics and photonics for medical diagnostics and therapies.
 She has created systems for nonlinear brain imaging, endoscopies and ultrafast laser microsurgery.
 Her endoscopes were proposed to replace traditional scalpels, using powerful laser pulses to penetrate living tissue, and minimize collateral damage.
+Dr. Ben-Yakar’s research centers on three primary areas.
+First, she studies ultrafast laser microsurgery and nonlinear imaging, which are used in clinical image-guided surgical and diagnostic systems to treat conditions such as spinal decompression issues, damaged vocal folds, and cervical cancer.
+Second, she develops high-throughput optofluidic systems for detailed biological testing using organoids and the model organism C. elegans, supporting research in drug discovery, toxicity analysis, nerve regeneration, and neurodegenerative diseases.
+Third, her work involves creating advanced ultrafast imaging technologies and instruments for 3D imaging flow cytometry and high-speed volumetric brain imaging through LEAD (Line Excitation Array Detection) microscopy.

 Ben-Yakar is the co-founder of vivoVerse, which uses AI-powered data analytics and microfluidics to test drugs and molecules.